 Hilton Head attracts more than 2 million visitors annually and that means it’s well-equipped to feed the crowds.
 The area is rich with white tablecloth establishments for world-class wining and dining, dozens of seafood restaurants with alluring water views and plenty of small cafes that offer good, affordable food.
 Of all these operations, there are a few that have solidified their place in local culinary lore with standout dishes that keep folks coming back for more.
-Here are 10 iconic Hilton Head eats to try next time you’re living on island time.
+Here are some of the top iconic Hilton Head eats to try next time you’re living on island time.

 Iconic eat: Grouper melt

 This casual, lively bar and grill has been a favorite haunt of locals for more than 35 years.
 Though there are lots of tempting menu options, locals say it’s the grouper melt for the win.
 Fried, grilled or blackened grouper lands on a brioche bun, where it gets a tantalizing topping of mushrooms, sauteed onions and melted cheese.
 Decadent and simply delicious.
 There’s a location in Bluffton, too, if you’re out that way.

 If the idea of a chef-driven burger operation sounds intriguing, you better not miss the chance to discover just what it all means.
 With several “World Burger Championship” placings under its belt, CharBar is a winner.
 Though each and every burger is a work of art, the Dirty South Burger combines a mixed media of Southern goodies that have won over legions of local palates.
 CharBar’s signature beef blend patty is grilled and slathered with pimento cheese, and then crowned with red onions, tomato, pork belly, candied jalapeños and a tasty bourbon barbecue sauce.
 Served on a brioche bun, this super sandwich made the top 20 in the World Burger Championship.
 It is sure to make your list of top burgers, too.